Real Estate Law

-Rego Law, also focuses on real estate law in Bristol, RI, and provides representation to private lenders, developers, and individuals in a broad spectrum of real estate transactions and land use matters.
+We provide representation to private lenders, developers and individuals in a broad spectrum of real estate transactions and land use matters.

 Services:

-• Real estate financing, including security instruments and residential and construction mortgages
+• Real estate financing, including security instruments, residential and construction mortgages

 • Commercial and residential evictions